spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

     | HTTPS | `git clone https://github.com/improbableio/UnrealEngine.git` |
     | SSH |`git clone git@github.com:improbableio/UnrealEngine.git`

 2. **Unreal Linux cross-platform support**</br>
 To build the server software for SpatialOS deployments, you need to build the Unreal Engine fork targeting Linux.
 This requires Linux cross-compilation of your SpatialOS project and the Unreal Engine fork.
 To do this, you need to download and unzip the Linux cross-compilation toolchain.</br></br>
 For guidance on this, see the _Getting the toolchain_ section of Unreal's [Compiling for Linux](https://wiki.unrealengine.com/Compiling_For_Linux) documentation.
 As you follow the guidance there, select **v11 clang 5.0.0-based** to download the `v11_clang-5.0.0-centos7.zip` archive, then unzip this file into a suitable directory.

 ### Step 3: Add environment variables

-You need to add two [envionment variables](https://en.wikipedia.org/wiki/Environment_variable).
-Both are system variables; one to set the path to the Unreal Engine fork directory (`UNREAL_HOME`), and the other to set the path to the Linux cross-compilation toolchain for Linux cross-platform support (`LINUX_MULTIARCH_ROOT`).
+To build the SpatialOS version of Unreal Engine, you need to add two [envionment variables](https://en.wikipedia.org/wiki/Environment_variable).
+Both are system variables; one to set the path to the Unreal Engine Fork directory (`UNREAL_HOME`), and the other to set the path to the Linux cross-compilation toolchain so you have Unreal Linux cross-platform support (`LINUX_MULTIARCH_ROOT`).

-1. Open File Explorer and navigate to **Control Panel** > **System and Security** > **System** > **Advanced system settings** > **Advanced** > **Environment variables** to display the Windows Environment Variables dialog box.
+1. Open File Explorer and navigate to **Control Panel** > **System and Security** > **System** > **Advanced system settings** > **Advanced** > **Environment variables** to display the Environment Variables dialog box.
 1. In the dialog box, select **New...** to create a new system variable named `UNREAL_HOME`.<br/>
-Set the variable value as the path to the directory you cloned the Unreal Engine fork into.
+Set the variable value as the path to the directory you cloned the Unreal Engine Fork into.
 1. Test the variable is set correctly: close and restart your terminal window and run `echo %UNREAL_HOME%` (Command Prompt) or `echo $Env:UNREAL_HOME` (PowerShell). </br>
 If you have registered the system variable correctly, this returns the path to the directory you cloned the Unreal Engine fork into.
-If it doesn’t, go back to the Environment Variable dialog box in File Explorer and check that you’ve set the environment variable correctly.
+If it doesn’t, go back to the Environment Variables dialog box via File Explorer and check that you’ve set the environment variable correctly.
 1. Back in the Environment Variables dialog box, create another system variable named `LINUX_MULTIARCH_ROOT`. </br>
-Set the variable value as the path to the directory of the unzipped Linux cross-compilation toolchain you downloaded and unzipped earlier.
+Set the variable value as the path to the directory of the Linux cross-compilation toolchain you downloaded and unzipped earlier.
 1. Test the variable is set correctly: close and restart your terminal window and run `echo %LINUX_MULTIARCH_ROOT%` (Command Prompt) or `echo $Env:LINUX_MULTIARCH_ROOT` (PowerShell). </br>
 If you have registered the environment variable correctly, this returns the path you unzipped `v11_clang-5.0.0-centos7.zip` into.
-If it doesn’t, go back to the Environment Variable dialog box in File Explorer and check that you’ve set the environment variable correctly.
+If it doesn’t, go back to the Environment Variables dialog box via File Explorer and check that you’ve set the environment variable correctly.

 ### Step 4: Build Unreal Engine